 farewell salt lake city

 I grew up here.
 I learned here.
 I fell in love here.
-I achieve the potential I knew I had here and now it's time to go.
+I achieved the potential I knew I had here and now it's time to go.

 I've spent my entire life desperate to leave Utah.
 I wanted more diversity in my community, in the types of jobs I could have, in the direction my city could grow, wanting always to grow up and up and up, not looking back.
 I have wholeheartedly thrown myself into the pursuit of chasing these dreams and ambitions.
 It's exhausted me, broken me, built me and pushed me.
 I have spent the last year and half applying to countless jobs, some of which I didn't even care to do, so long as it took me away from the place I called home.